microsoft/dicom-server/docs/concepts/bulk-update.md

 > Only one update operation can be performed at a time.

 > There is no way to delete only the latest version or revert back to original version.

+> We do not support updating PatientID field from a non-null to a null value.